GamesEnginesTeam/miniature-rotary-phone/README.md

 Class Group: TU858

 # Description
-This project is a simple flocking simulation game, where the light bugs will separate when they get too close, but try to get close to each other when they meet other light bugs for the first time, and they will move together while facing the same direction.
+This project is a simple flocking simulation game, where the birds will separate when they get too close, but try to get close to each other when they meet other birds for the first time, and they will move together while facing the same direction.

 ## Video: